First Era

 c.1E 808

-The Yoku claim eventually their new homeland.
 The twofold invasion of Hammerfell lays the foundation for the later division of the nation's population into two broad factions.
-The Na-Totambu, Yokuda's traditional ruling class later grow into the Crowns, while the vanguard of the Ra Gada become the Forebears.
+The Na-Totambu, Yokuda's traditional ruling class, becomes the Crowns, while the vanguard of the Ra Gada become the Forebears..

 1E 947

-Gaiden Shinji of the Redguard Order of Diagna establishes the tradition of honorable battle in Arena in the west and eventually accepted by the people of the heartland.
-The construction of Arena in the Imperial City is started.
-Unfortunately, he falls during the Siege of Orsinium and never see the completed Arena.
-Gaiden Shinji who is also famous of his quote "The best techniques are passed on by the survivors" is honored as the first Blademaster of the Cyrodiil Arena.
+Gaiden Shinji brings the tradition of honorable battle in Cyrodiil, and the construction of Arena in the Imperial City is started.
+Unfortunately, he falls during the Siege of Orsinium and never sees it completed.
+Nonetheless, he is honored as the first Blademaster of the Cyrodiil Arena.

 1E 948

-The mighty Orsinium becomes a great threat to the neighboring kingdoms.
-King Joile of Daggerfall sends a letter to Gaiden Shinji of the Redguard Order of Diagna, proposing a joint attack on Orsinium.
-The alliance is established, and this effectively reduces the feud between the Redguard and Breton, as both races focus on a single common foe, the Orsinium.
+The Orcish kingdom of Orsinium comes to be considered a threat to the neighboring kingdoms.
+King Joile of Daggerfall sends a letter to Gaiden Shinji of the Redguard Order of Diagna, proposing a joint attack.
+The establishment of this alliance temporarily ends the feuds between the Bretons and the Redguards as they focus on a common foe.

 1E 973

 Makela Leki's memory stone is found in the Bankorai Pass of the Wrothgarian Mountains.
-The stone records her last battle, when she guards the Bankorai Pass from the army of King Joile of Daggerfall, their own ally in the Siege of Orsinium.
+The stone records her last battle, defending the pass from the army of King Joile of Daggerfall, Hammerfell's ally in the Siege of Orsinium.

-With opening of Bjoulsae River, open trade between provinces flourishes.
+With the opening of Bjoulsae River and the scattering of the Orc tribes, open trade between provinces in the Illiac Bay flourishes.
 Great social and technological boosts, including writing, ensue.
+Evermore is founded by the River Horse Bretons, and Wayrest continues to grow.

-Wayrest in High Rock grows from a small village to a major city.
+Wayrest in High Rock has become a major city.

 1E 1029